microsoft/hands-on-lab-redis/docs/workshop.md

 ## Deploy the Azure Function

-### Deploy your function using the VS Code
+### Option 1 : Deploy with VS Code

 - Open the Azure extension in VS Code left panel
 - Make sure you're signed in to your Azure account
 - Open the Function App panel
-- Right click on your function app and select `Deploy to Function App...`
+- Right click on your function app that start with `func-cache` and select `Deploy to Function App...`

 ![Deploy to Function App](./assets/function-app-deploy.png)

-### Deployment via Azure Function Core Tools
+### Option 2 : Deploy with Azure Function Core Tools

 Deploy your function using the VS Code extension or by command line: